 • Before the Interview

 Know the job requirements.
-Identify the key skills, qualities and experiences that the position requires.
+Identify the key skills, qualities, and experiences that the position requires.
 Review your work, volunteer, and academic background to identify experiences where you have developed and displayed these skills and abilities.

-Manage Your Nerves.
+Manage your nerves.
 It’s okay to be nervous!
 If you got the interview, the employer believes you are qualified, so have faith in yourself (even when you don’t see it).
 If you’re worried your nerves will impact your performance, practice deep breathing.

 Practice for the interview.
 By anticipating types of questions and practicing your responses, you will be better prepared to articulate your skills and strengths during an interview.
 Forms of practicing: